jingwenhuang96/certified-aws-developer-associate-notes/1-aws-fundamentals/iam.md

 #### Quiz
 - Which is the best way to enable S3 read-access fro an EC2 instance?
--- Create an IAM role with read-access to S3 and assign the role to the EC2 instance
+-- Create an IAM role with read-access to S3 and assign the role to the EC2 instance -- By default, the IAM user will have no access to the billing info; you can activate the access to billing in root account.